 Monitoring Azure Backup workloads

 Azure Backup provides multiple backup solutions based on the backup requirement and infrastructure topology (On-premises vs Azure).
-Any backup user or admin should see what is going on across all solutions and expected to be notified in important scenarios.
+Any backup user or admin should see what's going on across all solutions and can expect to be notified in important scenarios.
 This article details the monitoring and notification capabilities provided by Azure Backup service.

 Backup Jobs in Recovery Services vault

 Azure Backup provides in-built monitoring and alerting capabilities for workloads being protected by Azure Backup.
 In the Recovery Services vault settings, the Monitoring section provides in-built jobs and alerts.

 Jobs are generated when operations such as configuring backup, back up, restore, delete backup, and so on, are performed.

 Jobs from the following Azure Backup solutions are shown here:

 - Azure File backup

 - Azure workload back up such as SQL and SAP HANA

 Jobs from System Center Data Protection Manager (SC-DPM), Microsoft Azure Backup Server (MABS) aren't displayed.